bitwarden/contributing-docs/docs/getting-started/server/guide.md

     <bitwarden>

+    1. Go to Bitwarden's shared Development collection.
+    2. Search for the `Server User Secrets` credentials.
-    - Copy the user secrets file from the shared Development collection into the `dev` folder.
-    - This `secrets.json` is configured to use the dockerized Azurite and MailCatcher instances and is recommended for this guide.
+    3. Download the `secrets.json` file and copy it into the server `dev` folder.
+(This `secrets.json` file is configured to use the dockerized Azurite and MailCatcher instances and is recommended for this guide.)

     </bitwarden>

 2. Update `secrets.json` with your own values:

-    - `sqlServer` > `connectionString`: insert your password where indicated
+    - `sqlServer` > `connectionString`: insert your password where indicated (this is the same password you created during the Docker setup and added to `dev/.env`)
     - `identityServer` > `certificateThumbprint`: insert your Identity certificate thumbprint from the previous step
     - `dataProtection` > `certificateThumbprint`: insert your Data Protection certificate thumbprint